NavyaG-lab/Tech-writer/tools/looker/lookml-basics.md

 Once your modifications are saved, you can search for the recently created Explore by clicking on "Explore" in the upper bar.

+### 4. Deploying views to production
+Once you've completed all previous steps and think your views are ready to be shared, you nedd to deploy it to production.

+With your project and branch select, click in `Validate LookUML` and wait the validation proccess.

+So click in `Commit Changes & Push` then select files and type a message to commit, finally click in `Merge & Deploy to Prod` to deploy your views to production.

+PS: If you are using `belomonte_custom_queries` project, before validating your views you have to pull the last changes of `belomonte` project.
+Check [known issues](looker-known-issues.md) for more information.

 ## Code Examples

 ### View Example